 Whatever pathway she eventually chooses she’s enjoying thinking about her options with the knowledge her Whai Rawa savings will come in handy.

 * Maximum matched savings $200 (inclusive of RSCT).
 Child members (under 16) need $50, adult members aged 16-64 need to save $200.
-Contact us for more details or for a copy of the new 2013 investment statement.
+Contact us for more details or for a copy of the Product Disclosure Statement.